healthcare international in bangalore

 Imaging Tests

-Detailed imaging of the lungs and surrounding structures.
+Provides detailed images of the lungs and surrounding tissues.

-Used to detect cancerous cells by highlighting areas of increased metabolic activity.
+Helps detect cancerous activity by highlighting areas of increased metabolism.

-Tissue samples taken for evaluation, either through a transbronchial or needle biopsy.
+A tissue sample is taken for analysis, either through a bronchoscopy or needle biopsy.

-Advanced genetic analysis (e.g., EGFR, ALK) to guide targeted therapies.
+Identifies specific genetic mutations (e.g., EGFR, ALK) to guide targeted therapy.

 Treatment for Lung Cancer

-Lung cancer treatment is varialized based on the cancer type, stage, and the patient's overall health.
+Lung cancer treatment is personalized based on the cancer type, stage, and the patient’s overall health.
 The most common treatments include:

 Surgery